jundalisay/spblist/content/en/research/schumacher/pool-clearing/part-5.md

 Instead, she would issue a bond* specifying the interest and amortisation payments that will be made later.
 When these latter payments fall due, they would take the form of money and would be made into the Polish National Clearing Fund, like any other international payment.

-> *Superphysics note: In Supereconomics, this is called a barter-credit.
+{{< n n="In Supereconomics, this is called a barter-credit.
 The difference is that is is pegged to the value of grains such as rice.
-This removes the need for interest rates.
+This removes the need for interest rates. " >}}

 This kind of arrangement would make international capital movements far more conscious and more easily recognisable.